karmab/openstuck/README.md

 ##Requisites

-- python-keystoneclient  python-glanceclient  python-novaclient python-neutronclient  python-cinderclient  python-swiftclient rpms
+- python-keystoneclient  python-glanceclient  python-novaclient python-neutronclient  python-cinderclient  python-swiftclient rpms python-paramiko
 - python-prettyparse rpm
 - openstuck.ini file in your home directory or in same directory as program (look at sample for syntax)